readium/architecture/streamer/parser/a11y-metadata-parsing.md

 # Parsing Accessibility Metadata

 The goal of this document is to provide directions that each implementation of Readium can follow when parsing schema.org Accessibility Metadata in EPUB publications.
+Its focus is the mapping of EPUB 2/3 to the internal Readium Publication model; serialization of the JSON Readium Web Publication Manifest is out of scope in this guidance document.

 When parsing a publication in the streamer we always use the most complex form for each metadata to harmonize our output.